sentienhq/Sentien-Launcher/qa-suite.md

 * [ ] Transparent search bar is displayed transparent
 * [ ] Large search bar is... large
 * [ ] When using large search bar and internal favorites bar, favorites are scaled appropriately
-* [ ] When using large search bar and internal favorites bar, Zeno bar is scaled appropriately (same height as search field)
+* [ ] When using large search bar and internal favorites bar, Sentien bar is scaled appropriately (same height as search field)

 ### UX
 #### Keyboard